Fantaztig/osue-ex3/README.md

 # Betriebssysteme UE WS16
-Solutions to the Betriebssysteme UE at TU Wien, at least partly complete but correct.
+Solutions to the Betriebssysteme UE at TU Wien from winter semester 2016.
+Not all exercises were done, but those that are available here are correct.